-A successful treatment strategy is about analyzing process and identifying missed eligible patients
+A successful treatment strategy includes analyzing process and identifying missed eligible patients

 Understanding measures and outcomes of a high performing stroke institution